Karl Boy-Ed

-Karl Boy-Ed (September 14, 1872 – September 14, 1930) was the naval attaché at the Imperial German embassy in Washington, D.C. during World War I.
+Karl Boy-Ed (14 September 1872 – 14 September 1930) was German career naval officer in the Imperial German Navy who served as the naval attaché at the Imperial German embassy in Washington, D.C. during World War I. Due to his involvement in spying and sabotage activities, he was expelled and returned to Germany.
+He died in a horse-riding accident at age 58.

-Biography
+Family and early life

 Of half Turkish and half German origin, Karl Boy-Ed was born in Lübeck on the German Baltic seacoast; he was the first of three children.
-His Turkish father, Carl Johann Boy, was a merchant in Luebeck.
+His Turkish father, Carl Johann Boy, was a merchant in Lübeck.
 In 1878, Carl Johann Boy and his wife Ida Boy-Ed separated.
 Ida Ed (daughter of Christoph Marquard Ed, a member of the German parliament, publisher, and newspaper editor), moved to Berlin with her son Karl.
 She worked as a journalist and began writing novels.
-In 1880 Ida’s estranged husband forced her and Karl to return to Luebeck, as their divorce had not been finalized.
-She continued on her career as a writer and published an amazing volume of seventy novels and essays.
+In 1880, Ida’s estranged husband forced her and Karl to return to Lübeck, as their divorce had not been finalized.
+She continued on her career as a writer and published a volume of seventy novels and essays.
 She supported the career of young Thomas Mann and corresponded with his brother Heinrich.
-As a major influence in the art and music scene in Luebeck, Ida supported the early careers of conductors Wilhelm Furtwaengler and Hermann Abendroth.
+As a major influence in the art and music scene in Lübeck, Ida supported the early careers of conductors Wilhelm Furtwängler and Hermann Abendroth.
 Thomas Mann regularly stayed overnight in the Boy-Ed household.